 Machine learning algorithms require a well-prepared set of data.
 A special classification task data validation tool was developed (Figure 8).
-Figure 8).
 It allows an expert to process all the folders inside a path as a class.
 It enables a user to compare the current image with an expert-ensured database to check the final quality and relabel pictures in case some data was mislabeled.
 Each dataset has been checked with this program.

 Figure 8.
 A tool developed within this work for the final expert data quality check.
-A - window with the current image; B - window with an expert-defined class example; C - window with classes available classes; D - list of files available for check.
-The user opens a folder which contains subfolders as classes and starts to approve the chosen class of an image by choosing the right option.
-After approval - the images will appear in expert-defined classes.
+A - window with the current image; B - window with an expert-defined class example; C - window with classes available; D - list of files available for check.